shinytang6/JS-Calculator/README.md

 ## JS-Calculator

-This is a small demo written in js.
+This is an easy calculator.

+Frame ： jquery

+Language ： html , css, js

+Click to see the demo ： [https://codepen.io/Tangliang/pen/aJZZQz](https://codepen.io/Tangliang/pen/aJZZQz)